adanieljohnson/SWP_student_writing_guide/006-Modifying_guide.Rmd

 ```

-The example above outputs a copy of the .md format file in .html format.
-To convert to other formats, change output filename to the standard file type extension that Pandoc should create.
+The example command above reads the .md formatted source (-s) file and outputs (-o) a copy in .html format.
+To convert to other formats, change the file extension on the output filename to the standard file type extension that Pandoc should create.